luizgabriel/Spatial.Engine/docs/_docs/01-building-editor.md

 - [CMake](https://cmake.org/download/)
 - [Conan](https://conan.io/downloads.html)
 - [Visual Studio 2019 Community](https://my.visualstudio.com/Downloads?q=visual%20studio%20community%202019&wt.mc_id=o~msft~vscom~older-downloads)
+> *V8 Library Requirement:*
+> You must install "Windows 10 SDK version 10.0.19041.0" including the ["Debugging Tools for Windows"](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/debugger-download-tools#:~:text=If%20the%20Windows%20SDK%20is,add%20Debugging%20Tools%20for%20Windows.) feature.

+> You might also have problems with your antivirus when building Boost and its dependencies.
+Make sure to disable it if you have problems.

 This is the recommend conan profile to compile on Windows (`~/.conan/profiles/default`):
 > If there's no `profiles/default` file, run: `conan profile new default --detect`